jhammett15/cs460/HWK1/HWK1.md

 Once I had my plan I created the necessary files, leaving them blank until I had a navbar up and running on the home page.
 That way I could just copy the boilerplate code with the opening and closing tags, bootstrap code, and navbar code into all the other files.
 I had a lot more trouble with the navbar than I had expected to.
 I put the navbar in a div, and put another div in the navbar, in which I put an unordered list with the links.
 I got the links working fine, but for some reason they all wanted to stack vertically and I still don't know why.
 Eventually I put the list items into buttons and they sat horizontally next to each other.

-Once I had the navbar up and running I copied the outline into all the other files.
+Once I had the navbar up and running I copied the outline into all the other files and did my first real commit to Github.

 ```html
 <!DOCTYPE html>